 Startup businesses lack years of financial history that they can share with lenders.
-Therefore, they must demonstrate they can repay a loan without depending solely on revenue; this may involve using private income, co-signing arrangements or pre-sales as proof.
+Therefore, they must demonstrate they can repay a loan without depending solely on revenue; this may involve using private income, co-signing arrangements, or pre-sales as proof.

 Other sources of startup funding may come in the form of investors and private equity firms.
-Investors and private equity firms may be more willing to invest if they believe your startup offers high returns on investment; however, this method is more complex; you must present them with an elaborate business plan in order to convince them that your company deserves their time and money; in exchange for this investment you may have to cede some equity or take on additional risk – it is therefore vitally important that negotiations between such investors are done effectively so as to get the best deal possible for your startup business!
+Investors and private equity firms may be more willing to invest if they believe your startup offers high returns on investment; however, this method is more complex; you must present them with an elaborate business plan to convince them that your company deserves their time and money; in exchange for this investment you may have to cede some equity or take on additional risk – it is therefore vitally important that negotiations between such investors are done effectively to get the best deal possible for your startup business!

 2. Private Income

 Pre-revenue startups may find lenders willing to loan money by accepting an ownership stake in your company in return for funding.
-This method can often provide more flexible access to additional sources of capital than bank loans can, providing access to any necessary funding if needed by your business.
+This method can often provide more flexible access to additional sources of capital than bank loans can, providing access to any necessary financing if needed by your business.

 Some lenders will allow startups to borrow money even before being in business for an established amount of time, known as alternative business lenders.
 Although such sources of financing can be an excellent resource for startup financing, you need to ensure you can afford and take on extra debt before seeking this form of funding.
-Your business plan and financial projections should reflect this commitment as you calculate how much it will cost you to reach profitability as well as when and how long the repayment of this type of funding might occur.
+Your business plan and financial projections should reflect this commitment as you calculate how much it will cost you to reach profitability and when and how long the repayment of this type of funding might occur.

-Many new small business owners use various financing methods, such as taking out personal loans and accessing savings accounts, to fund their venture.
-Unfortunately, this puts your own assets at risk and may prevent you from qualifying for mortgage or car loans should your business underperform as anticipated.
-To mitigate this possibility, consider finding a cosigner who will agree to repay any loans should the primary borrower fail to do so themselves – this person typically must possess both strong credit ratings and sufficient income in order to qualify.
+Many new small business owners use various financing methods, such as taking out personal loans and accessing savings accounts, to fund their ventures.
+Unfortunately, this puts your assets at risk and may prevent you from qualifying for mortgage or car loans should your business underperform as anticipated.
+To mitigate this possibility, consider finding a cosigner who will agree to repay any loans should the primary borrower fail to do so themselves – this person typically must possess both strong credit ratings and sufficient income to qualify.

 In certain instances, lenders require cosigners to sign a personal guarantee agreement that guarantees they will personally repay the loan should your business fail.
-As this could put their personal assets at stake and put you in danger if repayment default occurs, only approach family and friends with this proposal if you trust they can assist if repayment default occurs.
+As this could put their assets at stake and put you in danger if repayment default occurs, only approach family and friends with this proposal if you trust they can assist if repayment default occurs.